keboola/connection-docs/manipulation/transformations/julia/index.md

 ### Packages
 You can list extra packages in the UI.
 These packages are installed using [General Package Registry](https://github.com/JuliaRegistries/General).
 Generally, any [listed package](https://github.com/JuliaRegistries/General) can be installed.
 However, some packages have external dependencies, which might not be available.
 Feel free to contact us if you run into problems.
-When the package is installed, you still need have a `using` or `import` statement in your script.
+When the package is installed, you still need to have a `using` or `import` statement in your script.

 {: .image-popup}
 ![Screenshot - Package Configuration](/manipulation/transformations/julia/packages.png)

 The latest versions of packages are always installed at the time of the release (you can check that [in the repository](https://github.com/keboola/docker-custom-julia/releases)).
-In case your code relies on a specific package version, you can override the installed version by calling e.g.:
+In case your code relies on a specific package version, you can override the installed version by calling, e.g.:

 {% highlight julia %}
 using Pkg